asmuth/clip/README.md

     $ cmake .
     $ make

+To install plotfx into your system, run `make install`:

+    $ make install

-To run the test suite, run `make check`:
+To run the test suite, run `make test`:

-    $ make check
+    $ make test

 More Examples